sigsep/sigsep-mus-db/README.md

 * draws random tracks with replacement
 * draws random chunks of fixed length with replacement

-can be easily implemented using musdbs `track.chunk_start` and `track.chunk_duration` properties which efficiently seeks to the chunk part and does not load the full audio.
+can be easily implemented using musdb's `track.chunk_start` and `track.chunk_duration` properties which efficiently seeks to the start sample (provided in seconds) and does not load the full audio into memory first.

 ```python
 while True: